taylorhackbart/README-generator/sample.md

   ## Questions

-  If you have any questions about the repo, contact me directly at d.
+  If you have any questions about the repo, contact me directly at taylor.hackbart@gmail.com.
-  You can find more of my work at [d](https://github/com/d).
+  You can find more of my work at [taylorhackbart](https://github/com/taylorhackbart).